 The ionizing radiation of recently formed young stars produce nebular lines such as $H\alpha$ , hence it traces the unobscured radiation generated by star formation.
 Therefore, it can be used to derive SFR.
-As noted above Thomas et al. (2013) only correct for the diffuse dust extinction widely spread throughout the whole galaxy that affects the emission lines and stellar continuum, but they do not consider embedded dust component local to star forming regions that affects the emission lines.
+As noted above Thomas et al. (2013) only correct for the diffuse dust extinction that affects the emission lines and stellar continuum, but they do not consider local dust component around nebular regions affecting the emission lines.
 This is mainly to avoid highly uncertain dust extinction values measured from Balmer decrement due to low S/N spectra.
-However, if we avoid this additional dust extinction we may underestimate the SFR based on H $\alpha$ luminosity, SFR(H $\alpha$ ).
-Therefore we use the already de-reddened emission-line fluxes (only for diffuse dust component) given in 'emissionlinesPort' acatalog and obtain Balmer decrement.
-Predicted $H\alpha/H\beta$ ratio is 2.86 for $10^4$ K (Osterbrock & Ferland, 2006), we adopt this value to estimate the local dust extinction around nebular regions and correct H $\alpha$ emission-line flux for the estimated extinction.
+However, if we avoid this additional dust extinction we may underestimate the SFR based on $H\alpha$ luminosity, SFR( $H\alpha$ ).
+Therefore we use the already de-reddened emission-line fluxes (only for diffuse dust component) given in 'emissionlinesPort' catalog and obtain Balmer decrement.
+Predicted H $\alpha$ /H $\beta$ ratio is 2.86 for 10 K (Osterbrock & Ferland, 2006), we adopt this value to estimate the local dust extinction around nebular regions and correct H $\alpha$ emission-line flux for the estimated extinction.
 Applying this additional extinction correction typically result in factor of 3.4 higher H $\alpha$ emission-line flux with large uncertainties.
 We apply Eq.
-(2) given in Kennicutt (1998) to obtain $SFR(H\alpha)$ ; listed in Table 4.5.
-Since in the presence of an AGN $H\alpha$ emission represents the photoionization from the AGN, we do not obtain SFR(H $\alpha$ ) for AGNs and LINERs.
-Figure 4.12 shows a comparison between the SFR(IR) and SFR( $H\alpha$ ) values (a).
-Note that error bars of SFR( $H\alpha$ ) are dominated by the H $\alpha$ and H $\beta$ emission-line flux uncertainties.
+(2) given in Kennicutt (1998) to obtain SFR(H $\alpha$ ); listed in Table 4.5.
+Since in the presence of an AGN H $\alpha$ emission represents the photoionization from the AGN, we do not obtain SFR(H $\alpha$ ) for AGNs and LIN-ERs.
+Figure 4.15 shows a comparison between the SFR(IR) and SFR(H $\alpha$ ) values (a).
+Note that error bars of SFR(H $\alpha$ ) are dominated by the H $\alpha$ and H $\beta$ emission-line flux uncertainties.
 The SFR(IR) values are systematically larger than SFR(H $\alpha$ ) values, this difference is between factor of 2 and factor of 130 and the median difference is factor of 8.
 This indicates that even the highest possible dust extinction correction applied H $\alpha$ luminosity underestimates SFR at least by factor of 2.
-Therefore, it is evident that $H\alpha$ is not sufficient enough to trace SFR for ULIRGs and IR observations are crucial to infer SFR of these galaxies.
-This is consistent with the fact that hydrogen recombination line SFR indicators are under luminous relative to the IR indicators in ULIRGs (e.g., Goldader et al., 1995; Kim et al., 1998).
-In Figure 4.12 panels (b) and (c) show that the difference between the SFR(IR) and SFR(H $\alpha$ ) does not depend on $L{IR}$ or $M{star}$ .
-In Figure 4.13 SFR(H $\alpha$ ) versus $M{star}$ is shown.
-Although SFR(H $\alpha$ ) underestimates SFR, Figure 4.13 shows that ULIRGs still lie above the local 'main sequence'.
+Therefore, it is evident that H $\alpha$ is not sufficient enough to trace SFR for ULIRGs and IR observations are crucial to infer SFR of these galaxies.
+In Figure 4.15 panels (b) and (c) show that the difference between the SFR(IR) and SFR(H $\alpha$ ) does not depend on $L{IR}$ or Mstar.
+In Figure 4.16 SFR(H $\alpha$ ) versus Mstar is shown.
+Although SFR(H $\alpha$ ) underestimates SFR, Figure 4.16 shows that ULIRGs still lie above the local 'main sequence'.